Indian Railway Traffic Service: Shyamal Ghosh Dastidar

-Shri Shyamal Ghosh Dastidar belongs to 1969 batch of IRTS Officers.
+Shyamal Ghosh Dastidar belongs to 1969 batch of IRTS officers.
 He has been an officer, who always successfully experimented with new ideas and innovation into the system, and benefited the organisation immensely.
 He served in various capacities, which included Sr. DOM/Dhanbad division, DRM/Bilaspur division, COM/South Central Railway and GM/Central Railway.
 Working as Member Traffic from 2005 to 2007, he made exemplary contributions in the turnaround of economic status of the organisation.
 He also led the development of work for preparing the blueprint for dedicated freight corridors.

-For his tireless and innovating efforts for the development of railway business and economy of the country, Shri Ghosh Dastidar was honoured with the title Padmashree.
+For his efforts in the development of railway business and economy of the country, Ghosh Dastidar was honoured with the title Padmashree.